kyliedelamater/testProject/README.md

 ## The computation our system will be running is a factorial digit sum.
 For example, 4!=24 and the sum of the digits is 2+4=6.
+Upper bound of threads is 10.

 ### API Diagram: